Your Rights When Buying Second-Hand Goods in England & Wales

 - Give a reasonable deadline.
 Allow the trader a reasonable time to respond — 14 days is usually appropriate for a written response; longer for a complex repair.

 - Escalate if needed.
-If the trader ignores you or refuses, contact Citizens Advice for free guidance or report the trader to Trading Standards.
+If the trader ignores you or refuses, you can raise the matter with the Citizens Advice consumer service for free guidance, or report the trader to your local Trading Standards office via GOV.UK.
 For smaller disputes (up to £10,000), the small claims track is designed for self-represented individuals and does not require a solicitor.
 For distance purchases, many traders are also members of an approved alternative dispute resolution scheme.

 - Consider Section 75 if you paid by credit card.
 If the item cost over £100, contact your card issuer and raise a Section 75 claim.